-PHS 1114 Introduction to Earth Science - 4 hours (Fall, Spring)
+PHS 1113 Introduction to Earth Science - 3 hours (Fall)

 Basic principles of the earth in space, its atmosphere, the oceans and the development of land forms by geologic agents.
 Designed for the general student.
-Three lectures, one laboratory period per week.
-Lab fee \$48.
+Three lectures per week.

 PHS 2005 Physical Science for Elementary and Middle School Teachers - 5 hours (Spring)